Audio Editor for a Video Editor in a Nutshell

 For most kinds of content, your users will need some sort of music.
 There are three main ways you can approach the issue.
 Note that they aren’t mutually exclusive and can be combined.

 - Upload files.
 This is the simplest way.
 Just let people upload tracks that they have on their phones.
+From the most barebones apps to the best mobile video editors, this is a required feature.

 - License tracks from a publisher.
 Major companies like Snap worked out deals with record labels to use their tracks, fully or partially.
 Smaller businesses might have issues with that, however.